Machine Embroidery Stabilizer Guide + FREE Printable Chart

 add tender touch backing

-Sulky Tender Touch backing and OESD Gentle Touch backing are soft, backings for embroidery that you iron onto the back of your finished embroidery design.
+While not technically “stabilizers”, Sulky Tender Touch backing and OESD Gentle Touch backing are soft backings for embroidery that are ironed onto the back of finished embroidery projects.

-Especially for baby clothes or other outfits where rough embroidery designs may rub sensitive skin, consider fusing on this protective backing.
+Consider fusing this protective backing on baby clothes or other outfits where rough embroidery designs may rub sensitive skin.

 heatnbond lite

-Heatnbond Lite and its equivalents are fused with an iron to the back of applique fabric to provide support.
+While also not technically a stabilizer, iron-on adhesives like Heatnbond Lite (and its equivalents) are fused with an iron to the back of applique fabric to provide support.

 After fusing to applique fabric, remove the paper backing of the exposed side to reveal another fusible side that you’ll place on the base fabric for your applique.